Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 Currently, there are several solar panel funding options available in the UK.
 These include:

-• Energy Company Obligation Scheme (ECO4): With this scheme, low-income households can receive funding to replace inefficient energy systems with more environmentally-friendly solutions, such as solar panels.
-If you’re eligible, you can save between £290 and £1,600 annually.
+• Energy Company Obligation Scheme (ECO4): With this scheme, low-income households can receive funding to replace inefficient energy systems with more environmentally friendly solutions, such as solar panels.
+If you’re eligible, you could earn entirely free solar panels or a partial payment depending on an assessment of your property.
 The ECO4 will run until 2026.

-• 0% VAT: Until 2027, you can benefit from a VAT reduction and save up to £2,650 on installing a 4kW solar panel system with a battery.
+• 0% VAT: Until 2027, you can benefit from a VAT reduction and save up to £2,850 by installing a 4kW solar panel system with a battery.

 Solar panel return on investment & break-even point